ChanQT/BHMS/README.md

 # BHMS
 # 🏠 Boarding House Management System

-A full-stack Boarding House Management System designed to simplify operations for landlords and tenants.
+A full-stack Boarding House Management System designed to simplify operations for landlords .
 Built with **TypeScript** on the frontend and **Laravel 10 (PHP)** on the backend.

 ---